Interpretable Visualizations of Data Spaces for Classification Problems: Results and Discussion

 This slew of methods, as demonstrated in \cite{yang_dimensionality_2021, cristian_diffusion_2024}, extend in usefulness beyond those problems that are chemically-motivated.
 Furthermore, they offer benefits to traditional mapping workflows.
 To demonstrate both of these points, we conclude with a two-step workflow on the benchmark dataset MNIST.

 Nonlinear methods are often essential when facing problems in which local correlations between features dictate class labels.
-Consequently, with the MNIST handwritten digits dataset, dimensionality reduction algorithms that optimize the preservation of local neighborhoods of points in their reduced spaces, such as t-SNE and UMAP, can find embeddings with far cleaner digit separation than PCA or even LDA \cite{mcinnes_umap_2020}.
+Consequently, with the MNIST handwritten digits dataset, dimensionality reduction algorithms that optimize the preservation of local neighborhoods of points in their reduced spaces, such as t-SNE and UMAP, can find embeddings with far cleaner digit separation than linear models \cite{mcinnes_umap_2020}.
+With MNIST, a logistic regression model trained on the flattened images can achieve an accuracy of 92\%.
+However, as can be seen in Fig. \ref{fig:pcovc_vs_pca_MNIST}, UMAP significantly outperforms PCovC in a latent space linear classification task, despite the fact that UMAP is both unsupervised and does not enforce linear cluster separation.
+This failure occurs because, while linear classification is possible in the high-dimensional space, the locally defined class structure requires more than two dimensions to be resolved by PCovC's linear projection.
 This advantage, however, is balanced by an increased computational cost.
 For this reason, when working with large datasets, many have considered using PCA as a preprocessing step to reduce data and make nonlinear dimensionality reduction feasible \cite{yang_dimensionality_2021, cristian_diffusion_2024}.
-At the same time, linear classification models can achieve a respectable performance with MNIST; despite its simplicity, a logistic regression model trained on the flattened images can achieve an accuracy of 92\%.
 This begs the question: if there exists linearly decodable information that can be used to \textit{partially} separate classes, can this information be used to enhance a nonlinear mapping strategy?

 In Fig. \ref{fig:pcovc_MNIST}, we explore the use of PCovC as a replacement to PCA as a preprocessing step to UMAP.
-We observe that UMAP projections learned from PCovC-reduced subspaces of the data result in clearer digit separation than those learned from PCA-reduced subspaces.
-In practice, this means that PCovC can be used in two ways: PCovC can substitute PCA at a fixed subspace dimensionality to enhance the quality of the subsequent UMAP embedding without a significant increase in the computational cost, or it can be used to achieve stronger dimensionality reduction prior to UMAP without sacrificing class delineation in the resulting projection. }
+We observe that UMAP projections learned from PCovC-reduced subspaces of the data result in clearer digit separation than those learned from both the PCA-reduced subspaces and UMAP on the high-dimensional space.
+In practice, this means that PCovC can be used in two ways: PCovC can substitute PCA at a fixed subspace dimensionality to enhance the quality of the subsequent UMAP embedding without a significant increase in the computational cost, or it can be used to achieve stronger dimensionality reduction prior to UMAP without sacrificing class delineation in the resulting projection.